setms/book/docs/requirements/digest/management.md

 - Stakeholders can sometimes articulate what they want precisely only after seeing something that doesn't quite match their vision.
 - Business needs may change during the course of the project.
+- The legal and regulatory environment may change.

+Requirements typically grow 1-3% per month.
+The analyst should place a baseline under change and version control to deal with these changes.

 **Requirements management** includes all activities that maintain the integrity, accuracy, and currency of requirements agreements throughout the project.
 The business analyst sets up requirement storage mechanisms, defines attributes, coordinate status, and monitors changes.

-Each requirement is one record in a Requirements Management (RM) system.
+Conceptually, each requirement is one record in a Requirements Management (RM) system.
+RM systems range from generic issue trackers and wikis to specialized tools.
+Some RM systems are part of larger suites or connected to issue trackers.

 Requirements have attributes, like origin, creation date, priority, and status.
 Common statuses include proposed, drafted, approved, in progress, implemented, verified, and rejected.
-Tracking the distribution of statuses throughout the project is a powerful management technique.
+Tracking the distribution of statuses throughout the project shows the progress the team is making.

 **Version control** uniquely identifies different versions of requirements and requirement sets.
 RM tools offer version control and more.

+For effective change control, there needs to be a **change control process** for proposing, evaluating, and deciding on requirement changes.
+The process should include a "fast path" to ensure that low-risk, low-investment change requests don't get bogged down in bureaucracy.

+Change requests share similarities with defect reports, and you can use the same tools to track them.

+**Impact analysis** is the process of assessing the consequences of a change.
+A traceability matrix helps with impact analysis.
+A **requirements traceability matrix** is a set of links between requirements and other artifacts, such as design and code elements.
+It also links functional requirements to higher-level user requirements, business requirements, business rules, and system requirements.
+Some RM tools offer traceability functionality.